-Clause 14.1 is also a very important clause, as this confirms that whilst the Project Manager has to accept various contractor submissions, this acceptance does not transfer liability away from the Contractor to provide the works in accordance with the original Works Information.
+Clause 14.1 is also a very important clause, as this confirms that whilst the Project Manager has to accept various contractor submissions, this acceptance does not transfer liability away from the Contractor to provide the works in accordance with the original Scope.
 In simple terms it means that if there are any errors in the submission that they are not taking on that liability if they accept something.
-The example I always give is if a lower grade of steel than that identified within the Works Information is part of a Contractor design.
-If that gets overlooked and accepted this has not been accepted by default.
+An example would be where if a lower grade of steel than that identified within the Scope is part of a Contractor design.
+If that gets overlooked within a Contractor’s submission and the Project Manager accepts the design, this lower grade of steel that does not meet the original Scope has NOT been accepted by default.
 Any issues or liability associated with the steel being inadequate would be retained by the Contractor.

 This clause ensures that the Project Manager is not taking on undue liability, and without this clause the Contractor would receive very few “acceptances” as the Project Manager would always be worrying about what they are signing up to.
 The areas that the Project Manager need to be issuing acceptance for (or not) are covered within these guidance notes.
 The contract requires in each instance either acceptance or non-acceptance in each case.
 There is no capacity in the contract for the Project Manager to remain silent, and if they do then that silence would be a reason under 60.1(6) as to being a compensation event, as they have not responded within the contractual timescale.